 The SI prefixes provide a convenient way to apply a decimal scale factor to a unit of measurement.
 For example, 1000 meters is a kilometer (km).
 However, the SI prefixes are frequently misused to apply a binary scale factor that happens to be close to a decimal factor.

-bytes is often incorrectly called a kilobyte (kB).
+For example, 1024 bytes is often incorrectly called a kilobyte (kB).
 Strictly speaking, a kilobyte is exactly 1000 bytes (because the SI prefix kilo denotes a factor of 1000).

 The IEC (International Electrotechnical Commission) has standardized a set of binary prefixes.
 These prefixes can be used to unambiguously specify quantities which by their nature are most easily measured using binary scale factors.